-V.Ilyukhin, Deputy Head of the Chief Investigation Department under the USSR General Prosecutor's Office, who led the special group of the USSR Prosecutor's Office to investigate the events in the Nagorno-Karabakh Autonomous Oblast of Azerbaijan SSR in 1988-1989, attests to the skilful orchestration of the Sumgayit unrest.
-In his interview to the Russian Vesti,
+V.Ilyukhin, Deputy Head of the Chief Investigation Department under the USSR General Prosecutor's Office, who led the special group of the USSR Prosecutor's Office to investigate the events in NKAO of Azerbaijan SSR in 1988-1989, attests to the skilful orchestration of the Sumgayit unrest.
+In his interview to the Russian Vesti, V.Ilyukhin highlighted the following: "The event in Sumgayit were provoked by Armenians.
+This proved to be beneficial for